lh32469/ncaaf-go/README.md

    https://ncaaf.gpc4j.org/ap/2021
    ...

-Still a work in progress so post season games are a bit off
+Still a work in progress so post season games are a bit off.